 - What should I avoid before or after receiving this vaccine (Prevnar)?

-- What other drugs will affect pneumococcal conjugate vaccine (PCV) (Prevnar)?
+- What other drugs will affect this vaccine (Prevnar)?

 - Where can I get more information?